jundalisay/sp/content/en/research/indian/gospel/chapter-25.md

 He is adored by men;
 He triumphs over the three worlds. . . .
 Mere study of scriptures is futile

 The pundit had studied the Vedas and the other scriptures.
 He loved to discuss philosophy.
 The Master, seated on the couch, cast his benign look on the pundit and gave him counsel through parables.

 MASTER (to the pundit): "There are many scriptures like the Vedas.
 But one cannot realize God without austerity and spiritual discipline.
 'God cannot be found in the six systems, the Vedas, or the Tantra.'

 "But one should learn the contents of the scriptures and then act according to their injunctions.
 A man lost a letter.
 He couldn't remember where he had left it.
-He began to 513search for it with a lamp.
+He began to search for it with a lamp.
 After two or three people had searched, the letter was at last found.
 The message in the letter was: 'Please send us five seers of sandesh and a piece of wearing-cloth.'
 The man read it and then threw the letter away.
 There was no further need of it; now all he had to do was to buy the five seers of sandesh and the piece of cloth.